 The recognized variants have been divided into five tiers.
 In order of decreasing prestige, these are Classic, Vintage, Popular, Acclaimed, and Famous.
 Please note that being in a more prestigious tier does not mean that a game is better than one is a less prestigious tier.
 The main factors that differentiate the tiers are time-testedness and popularity.
 Here are the requirements for each tier and the recognized variants that have been placed in them:

 This is the most exclusive and prestigious of tiers.
 A Classic must be so massively popular that it is the dominant variant for a large portion of the world, such as one of the world's most populous nations.
 It must have been played for several generations.
 It must have a large body of literature about it.
 And it must be substantially different from any other Chess variant that is more popular than it.
 Only three Chess variants meet these stringent requirements.
-These are Chess, Xiang Qi, and Shogi.
+These are Chess, Xiangqi (Chinese Chess), and Shogi (Japanese Chess).

 It takes more than excellence to make a game popular.
 Sometimes an excellent game remains obscure, and sometimes an excellent game is too new for many people to know about it.
 So you can't always rely on popularity to tell you which games are good, and that's where critical acclaim comes in.
 This tier is for new and obscure games that have been critically acclaimed by people who know Chess variants.
 It is for games some of us think should and hope will become popular.
 The Acclaimed games are Anti-King Chess II, Crazy 38's, Flip Chess and Flip Shogi, Magnetic Chess, McCooey's Hexagonal Chess, and Pocket Mutation Chess.